-In yet another major event in the COVID-19 era, VWSE is using remote staffers, in-person help from the Tampa Bay Buccaneers staff, and LED technology to dazzle the 22,000 fans at Raymond James Stadium in Tampa, FL, and the millions watching from home.
+In yet another major event in the COVID-19 era, VWSE used remote staffers, had in-person help from the Tampa Bay Buccaneers staff, and LED technology to dazzle the 22,000 fans at Raymond James Stadium in Tampa, FL, and the millions watching from home.

-“It will be a hybrid of our typical onsite workflow and remote workstations,” says Ryan Kehn, creative director, VWSE Productions.
-“We have our production server in Tampa that networks into the control room for content delivery, but we also have a workflow that goes from the workstation to Amazon S3 as an intermediary, and we’ll use some tools to sync S3 with our server in Tampa.”
+There was a hybrid of VWSE’s typical workflow and remote workstations.
+The production server in Tampa networked into the control room for content delivery, but it also had a workflow that went from the workstation to Amazon S3 as an intermediary.
+They also used some tools to sync S3 with its server in Tampa.

 Far From the Party: Remote Workflows Link Offsite Workers to Tampa

 As the main conduit for the in-venue videoboard show and the overall game-day experience, VWSE is always poised to adapt and adjust to any given scenario.
-This year, with the COVID-19 pandemic still lingering as a serious threat, the company is pushing a chunk of resources to offsite locations.
-The objective is two-fold: alleviating congestion in common workspaces in the stadium and deploying a production method that has been routinely used since the beginning of last year.
+With the COVID-19 pandemic still lingering as a serious threat at the time, the company pushed a chunk of resources to offsite locations.
+The objective was two-fold: alleviating congestion in common workspaces in the stadium and deploying a production method that had been routinely used since the beginning of the previous year.

 The Results